Growleads-B2B/MasterRepo-CRM-Tool-Streamlit-Deployment/README.md

-# Spreadsheet Consolidator
+# MasterCRM Repo Tool

-A powerful tool to consolidate multiple spreadsheets with different header structures into a unified master sheet with standardized headers.
+A powerful CRM data consolidation tool that transforms multiple spreadsheets with different header structures into a unified master sheet with standardized headers.

+## 🚀 Recent Updates

+**✅ Database Independence**: Removed Baserow dependencies for maximum flexibility and cost efficiency.

 ## Features